codacy/docs/docs/release-notes/self-hosted/self-hosted-v13.0.0.md

     If you have any questions regarding the above scenarios or need help, please contact <mailto:support@codacy.com>.

-If your Codacy Self-hosted setup uses a **dedicated NGINX Ingress Controller** that follows [Codacy's installation instructions](https://docs.codacy.com/v13.0/chart/infrastructure/eks-quickstart/) with **no custom configurations**, you can upgrade ingress-nginx to version 4.8.3 by executing the steps below:
+If your Codacy Self-hosted setup uses a **dedicated NGINX Ingress Controller** that follows [Codacy's installation instructions](https://docs.codacy.com/v13.0/chart/infrastructure/eks-quickstart/) with **no custom configurations**, you can upgrade ingress-nginx chart to version 4.8.3 by executing the steps below:

 1. Download the updated configuration file [`values-nginx.yaml`](https://docs.codacy.com/v13.0/chart/values-files/values-nginx.yaml) for the NGINX Ingress Controller, which enables `enableAnnotationValidations`.